Muyiwa-Adebayo/Currency-Converter/README.md

 ##READ ME
-This is an app that converts any currency online and offline.
+Currency Converter helps you convert any of your currency either online or offline.
+Cool Yea!